logprime/T1-P2-Traffic-Sign-Classifier/DJ-T1-P2-Traffic Signs.md

 ![softmax][image13]

-The top probabilities indicate that the
+The top probabilities indicate that there are some images like "Yield" image which classifier confidently and correctly predicts.
+There are others such as Dangerous curve to the left and Turn left ahead which confused the classifier.

+Further study of the original training set is needed to better understand the network behavior on the classification of these signs.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?